01 of 07

-The Downtown Plano station on DART's Red Line is about a forty minute train ride from Union Station in downtown Dallas, thirty minutes to the Arts District, and twenty minutes to NorthPark Center.
+The Downtown Plano station on DART's Red Line is about a 40-minute train ride from Union Station in downtown Dallas, 30 minutes to the Arts District, and 20 minutes to NorthPark Center.
 A free shuttle to Collin Creek Mall is available for DART ticketholders and DART monthly or annual pass holders.

 15th Street in Downtown Plano

-15th Street is downtown Plano's Main Street and it's lined with everything a person might expect - boutiques and specialty stores, antiques, restaurants and tea rooms, art galleries, and more.
+15th Street is downtown Plano's Main Street, and it's lined with everything you might expect: boutiques and specialty stores, antiques, restaurants and tea rooms, art galleries, and more.

-Across 15th is the Eisenberg Skatepark, an indoor facility designed by Arlo Eisenberg with two skate areas of 10,000 and 15,000 feet, and Georgia's Farmers Market, which is open May through November and offers fresh produce from local farmers as well as those further afield.
+Across 15th is Georgia's Farmers Market, which is open May through November and offers fresh produce from local farmers as well as those further afield.